chiraz/Tunisian_Dialect_NLP/Readme.md

 This is only a preliminary plan.
 I will be continuously updating and extending it as I gain a better, deeper understanding of the problems at stake.

-1. Prepare a clean labelled corpus of context-free Arabic and Tunisian dialect words.
+1. **Part 1**: Prepare a clean labelled corpus of context-free Arabic and Tunisian dialect words.
-2. Build a word-level language classifier for MSA vs. Tunisian dialect using ngram language model and anomaly based approach.
+2. **Part 2**: Build a word-level language classifier for MSA vs. Tunisian dialect.
-3. Build a word-level language classifier for MSA vs. Tunisian dialect using bag of ngram features and supervised learning approach.
-4. Build a sentence-level language classifier for MSA vs. Tunisian dialect based on the word-level classifiers.
+3. **Part 3**: Build a sentence-level language classifier for MSA vs. Tunisian dialect based on the word-level classifier.
-5. Generate a lexicon (wordnet) for the Tunisian dialect based on above language classifiers.
+4. Generate a lexicon (wordnet) for the Tunisian dialect based on above language classifiers.
-6. Induce morphological rules and a morphological analysis method for the Tunisian dialect based on above results.
+5. Induce morphological rules and a morphological analysis method for the Tunisian dialect based on above results.

 # Requirements